 See comment to point 1 above.
-France does not have severe clawback provisions.
+The Netherlands does not have severe clawback provisions for securitisation transactions.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 True sale, assignment or transfer with the same legal effect, representations and warranties (Article 20(1)-(6))